lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 Who would like to "drive" today?

-1. Using Internet Explorer browser, navigate to mtl.how/data.
+**1. Open up a browser window in Internet Explorer, and navigate to mtl.how/data.**

-a.
+> a.
 This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
-This site  contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.

-b.
-We'll show you how files you pull from here will be saved back to the secure site.
-Just keep in mind you need to protect patient PHI just as you do in other settings.
-So for example, if you want to attach a file to an email, you'll need to encrypt it.
+This site  contains Protected Health Information (PHI), so as a provider you will be granted access to patient data based on the permissions that are set up on your PIV.
+We'll show you how to save files you pull from here back to the secure site - and of course you'll follow all of the other practices you normally do to protect patient-level data.

-c.
-The reason we recommend using Explorer as your browser for this resource is because it's on a SharePoint platform, and Microsoft products "play best" with each other.
-We'll also be doing some things in Excel from here too.
+> b.
+The reason we recommend using Explorer as your browser for this resource is because BISL is on the Microsoft SharePoint platform and plays best in Microsoft Explorer.
+We'll also be doing some things in Excel from here, so that will also work best in Explorer.

-d.
+> c.
 On the landing page, select your VISN.
 On the next page, select your team's facility.

-e.
 A web version of Excel will open on your screen, showing charts from your facility's data.

-f.
+> d.
 First, let's see how to manipulate the view with the various scroll bars:

 - A scroll bar on the far right lets you move up and down to see the entire data UI screen.